Abirii/Camara-Remote-Control/README.md

 Take a video as input and break the video into frames and simultaneously store those frames in a list.

 # Iteration over the frames
-After getting list of frames we perform iteration over the frames, and control the index of the list with the number of fingers that being held up.
+After getting a list of frames we perform iteration over the frames, and control the index of the list with the number of fingers that are being held up.

 # Count how many fingers are being held up